craydata/Salesforce-Automation-Flow/README.md

-# Salesforce Object and Data Management
+# Salesforce Flow Business Process and Data Management

 ## Last Status Change Date on Lead
 Create a Flow to capture the date no which lead status is changed and accordingly craete a formula field to show if the updateis rcent or not.